Pallof Press: Benefits, Variations & How To Do It | Yuri Elkaim

 What is the pallof press?

 The Pallof Press is a fantastic core exercise that works wonders for the muscles that help stabilize your spine.
-We’re talking about the obliques, transverse abdominis, and other deep core muscles.
-This exercise is designed to improve core strength, stability, and resist rotational forces, making it an excellent choice for athletes and individuals looking to build a strong and functional core.
+We’re talking about the obliques, transverse abdominis, rectus abdominis, and other deep core muscles.
+This exercise is designed to improve core strength, and stability, and resist rotational forces, making it an excellent choice for athletes and individuals looking to build a strong and functional core.

 Pallof Press Benefits